Chat with us, powered by LiveChat

 The statistics regarding child sexual abuse are appalling.
 As reported by the Crimes Against Children Research Center, the reality shows that 1 in 5 girls and 1 in 20 boys are sexually abused as children.
 Further statistics show that 16% of children ages 14 to 17 are sexually assaulted every year.
 The most vulnerable ages, according to these statistics, are children age 7 through 13.

-Who Commits Child Sexual Abuse Acts?
+Identifying Perpetrators: Who Commits Child Sexual Abuse?

 Some of the most common child sexual abusers may be: